Generic SQL Server Setup Guide

 Grant user permissions

-Grant Fivetran database user the permissions required to capture changes from the SQL Server database.
-Follow the instructions for your chosen incremental sync method.
+Grant the Fivetran database user the permissions required to capture changes from the SQL Server database.

-Grant the Fivetran user SELECT permission for the databases, schemas, tables, or specific columns you want Fivetran to sync.
+Grant the Fivetran user SELECT permissions for the databases, schemas, tables, or specific columns you want Fivetran to sync.

 GRANT SELECT on DATABASE::<database> to <username>;